zalishchuk/rsbuild-plugin-stylelint/README.md

 ### stylelintPluginOptions

+> [!CAUTION]
+> Stylelint will check **all files** in the context folder (by default, the root folder) that match the configured extensions, not just the files imported in your bundle.

 To modify the options of `stylelint-webpack-plugin`, please refer to [stylelint-webpack-plugin - README](https://github.com/webpack/stylelint-webpack-plugin#readme) to learn about available options.

 - **Type:** [Options](https://github.com/webpack/stylelint-webpack-plugin/blob/main/types.d.ts)
 - **Default:**